alexey-lysiuk/gzdoom-win-build/readme.md

 #### Troubleshooting

 The error reporting is very basic at the moment.
 However there is the special script **cleanup.cmd** that allows to start a build process from scratch.
 The same script must be run when Visual Studio updates have been installed.
+Please note that pressing `Y` button will remove all intermediate files including directory with (G)ZDoom source code.